IntelliJ Platform Plugin SDK Help

 Hovered buttons

 Use the Apply button in dialogs with many settings that affect how data is displayed.
-The Apply button allows you to save and preview the effect of the selected options and continue changing the settings, for example, change a scheme in settings.
+The Apply button allows you to save and preview the effect of the selected options and continue changing the settings, for example, change the editor color scheme in settings.

 Cancel